vfmd/vfmd-spec/spec/for_implementers.md

 called the _link url_.

-In case the match is with the second regular expression pattern, the matching substring for the third paranthesized subexpression in the pattern is called the _trailing string_.
+In case the match is with the second regular expression pattern, the matching substring for the third parenthesized subexpression in the pattern is called the _trailing string_.
 If the _trailing string_ begins with a _quoted string_, the string enclosed in quotes in the _quoted string_ gives the _link title_ of the link, and the rest of the